-- O1.
-Protect the integrity of the crown of Prospect Hill. - O2.
-Research and document the history of the site of Pemulwuy and its role in the history of Sydney. - O3.
-Educate the community on the history and role of the site. - O4.
-Utilise the history of the site as a theme in its redevelopment. - O5.
-Protect Prospect Hill from development sited below RL 97, which approximately defines the curtilage of the Prospect Hill State Heritage Registered Area.
+- OI.
+To protect the integrity of the crown of Prospect Hill. - O2.
+To research and document the history of the site of Pemulwuy and its role in the history of Sydney. - O3.
+To educate the community on the history and role of the site. - O4.
+To utilise the history of the site as a theme in its redevelopment. - O5.
+To protect Prospect Hill from development sited below RL 97, which approximately defines the curtilage of the Prospect Hill State Heritage Registered Area.

-- C1.
-See Section 2.4.4 for controls for the Prospect Hill State Heritage Registered Area. - C2.
+- CI.
+See Section 5.4 for controls for the Prospect Hill State Heritage Registered Area. - C2.
 Record Pemulwuy as a whole in its current state photographically, utilising aerial photography and possibly digital video recording. - C3.
 All documentary, cartographic and photographic material related to the development, growth, buildings and history of the site should be sourced, accessioned and archived.
 Collect copies of accessible historic material into an archive which must be lodged in the care of an organisation which is acceptable to Council and where it is available for research and educational purposes.
 Identify archive material held elsewhere and cross-reference it with the above archive.
 A written description of major structures should accompany the photographic record. - C4.
 Ensure that all development adjacent to the Prospect Hill State Heritage Registered Area is accompanied by a Heritage Assessment with all Development Applications.
-The Heritage Assessment shall be in accordance with the three documents listed below under 2.4.4 C3. - C5.
+The Heritage Assessment shall be in accordance with the three documents listed below under 5.4 C2.

+C5.
 In the instance where a broad Heritage Assessment of the interface between the Prospect Hill State Heritage Registered Area and the adjoining sites has been undertaken, submit a Statement of Environmental Effects addressing this Heritage Assessment with all Development Applications.

-2.4.4 Prospect Hill State Heritage Registered Area
+5.4.
+Prospect Hill State Heritage Registered Area

-- O1.
-Protect the integrity of the Prospect Hill State Heritage Registered Area. - O2.
-Research and document the history of the Prospect Hill State Heritage Registered Area and its role in the history of Sydney. - O3.
-Educate the community on the history and role of the site. - O4.
-Utilise the history of the site as a theme in its redevelopment.
+- OI.
+To protect the integrity of the Prospect Hill State Heritage Registered Area. - O2.
+To research and document the history of the Prospect Hill State Heritage Registered Area and its role in the history of Sydney. - O3.
+To educate the community on the history and role of the site. - 04.
+To utilise the history of the site as a theme in its redevelopment.

-- C1.
+- CI.
 Maintain the prominence of Prospect Hill as a significant remnant geologic and topographic element.
 Site and design development so that views of the ridgeline are maintained. - C2.
 Maintain the views from Prospect Hill towards the Blue Mountains and St. Bartholomews, Prospect. - C3.
-Ensure that future use, landscape interventions, heritage interpretation and vegetation management of the Prospect Hill SHRA are informed by and consistent with: - The Prospect Hill Conservation Management Plan (Conybeare Morrison: 2005); - The Prospect Hill Heritage Landscape Study and Plan (Government Architect's Office: 2008); and - The Prospect Hill Heritage Interpretation Plan (MUSEcape: 2009). - C4.
+Ensure that future use, landscape interventions, heritage interpretation and vegetation management of the Prospect Hill SHRA are informed by and consistent with: - a) The Prospect Hill Conservation Management Plan (Conybeare Morrison: 2005); - b) The Prospect Hill Heritage Landscape Study and Plan (Government Architect's Office: 2008); and - c) The Prospect Hill Heritage Interpretation Plan (MUSEcape: 2009). - C4.
 Ensure that all development adjacent to the Prospect Hill State Heritage Register Area is accompanied by a Heritage Assessment with all Development Applications.
 The Heritage Assessment shall be in accordance with the three documents listed above under C2. - C5.
 In the instance where a broad Heritage Assessment of the interface between the Prospect Hill State Heritage Register Area and the adjoining sites has been undertaken, submit a Statement of Environmental Effects addressing this Heritage Assessment with all Development Applications. - C6.
 Prepare management plans for open space and other public domain areas, and identify how they will inform and educate the community and utilise the history of the site as a theme of the redevelopment, using interpretative trails, signage, environmental design and other features.

-2.6 Biodiversity
+6. Biodiversity